NASA-Planetary-Science/sbpy/publications/joss/paper.md

 and consistent access to its functionality.

-``sbpy`` is setup in a highly modular class-based fashion, roughly separated into the individual tasks listed above.
-The following schematic provides an overview of these modules and their interrelations, as indicated through colored symbols of different
+``sbpy`` is setup in a highly modular class-based fashion, roughly separated by the individual tasks listed above.
+The following schematic provides an overview of these modules and their interrelations as indicated through colored symbols.
+The main modules, shown as black boxes, interact through data countainers for ephemerides and observations (red box symbol), orbits (blue triangle), physical properties (green diamond), and target names (orange cross).
+All modules make use of the reference tracking system (purple circle).
-shapes:

 ![``sbpy`` module structure.](structure.png)